Xilinx/mlir-air/AIRConversionPasses.md

 -emit-herd-lock  : Acquire and release a lock at the start and end of herd execution.
 The default is to acquire lock 0 with value zero and release it with value 0.
 There is currently no way to override the default behavior.
 -test-patterns   : Test the given patterns.
 -device          : AIE device to target.
+-use-objectfifo  : Choose whether to lower data movement ops to aie.objectFifo, or directly to aie.locks.
 ```
 ### `-air-to-async`: AIR dialect lowering
 ### `-air-to-std`: AIR dialect lowering